 Careful management of these areas ensures wildlife habitat protection as development pressures continue.
 Examples include the City's partnerships with North Central Conservancy Trust and the Stevens Point Area School District to manage lands for conservation purposes, as well as the City's desire to utilize natural drainageways as environmental corridors in new development.
+Additionally, the City collaborates with local volunteers and other stakeholders to maintain its Bird City Wisconsin and Tree City USA designations.
+These designations indicate that the City has committed to standards that protect and expand bird habitat and green space.
+Finally, the City has also launched the Lawn Gone

-Finally, the City has also launched the Lawn Gone Native program to replace turfgrass with native wildflowers to benefit pollinators, soil quality, and stormwater management.
+Native program to replace turfgrass with native wildflowers to benefit pollinators, soil quality, and stormwater management.